How to Change Name

 First Step: Obtaining the Right Documents

-The most common document accepted by the Registration of Persons Office for legally changing name in Hong Kong is a deed poll.
-A deed poll is a legal document binding a person to express an active intention, in this case this intention is to use a new name.
+The most common document accepted by the Registration of Persons Office for legally changing names in Hong Kong is a deed poll.
+A deed poll is a legal document binding a person to express an active intention, in this case, this intention is to use a new name.
 If you wish to know more on how to obtain a deed poll, please click here.

 Other documents (e.g. marriage certificate, foreign passport) may be accepted by the Registration of Persons Office to support a name change application but whether such document will be accepted will vary case by case.

 ***It should be noted that only Hong Kong Permanent Identity Card holders are allowed to change their name in Hong Kong without being first required to change their name in their home country.

 In order to change the registered name on your Hong Kong Identity Card, you have to fill-in and submit Form ROP73 (Application for Amendment of Registered Particulars of Hong Kong Identity Card).

 You can download a PDF copy of Form ROP73 ("Application Form") directly from the Hong Kong Immigration Department (Download PDF).

 Third Step: Submit Application Form to the Registration of Persons Office